 We found 4 orthopedic surgeons who accept Humana Catastrophic HMO near Baltimore, MD.

-Dr. Babar Shafiq's specialty is orthopedic trauma.
-Dr. Shafiq's clinical interests encompass surgical procedures, musculoskeletal problems, and trauma.
-Humana HMO, Humana Bronze, and Humana Catastrophic are among the insurance carriers that Dr. Shafiq takes.
-He obtained his medical school training at Howard University College of Medicine and performed his residency at Howard University Hospital.
-Dr. Shafiq (or staff) speaks Urdu.
+Dr. Babar Shafiq is a specialist in orthopedic trauma.
+Dr. Shafiq's areas of expertise include surgical procedures, musculoskeletal problems, and trauma.
+He takes Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.
+His education and training includes medical school at Howard University College of Medicine and residency at Howard University Hospital.
+In addition to English, Dr. Shafiq (or staff) speaks Urdu.
 He is affiliated with Johns Hopkins Hospital.

 Clinical interests: Musculoskeletal Problems, Surgical Procedures, Trauma

-Dr. Christina Boulton is a specialist in spine surgery, trauma surgery, and orthopedics/orthopedic surgery.
-After completing medical school at Harvard Medical School, she performed her residency at Massachusetts General Hospital.
-She accepts Humana HMO, Humana Bronze, Humana Catastrophic, and more.
+Dr. Christina Boulton specializes in spine surgery and orthopedics/orthopedic surgery.
+She accepts several insurance carriers, including Humana HMO, Humana Bronze, and Humana Catastrophic.
+Before performing her residency at Massachusetts General Hospital, Dr. Boulton attended Harvard Medical School.
 Dr. Boulton is affiliated with VA Maryland Health Care System, Banner Health, and Maryland General Hospital.

 Conditions / Treatments